 Pie Crust Shield: Do you notice the edges of your pie crust browning too quickly?
 Sometimes the crust edges are finished baking before the filling.
 A pie crust shield helps prevent over-browning.
 (I link to my favorite one in the recipe notes below.)
 You can also use aluminum foil.
 Fold a 12-inch piece of aluminum foil in half, then cut a semi-circle out from the folded edge.
 Unfold the foil to reveal a circle.
 Remove the cooking pie from the oven, then carefully place the foil on top so the center is exposed and edges are covered.
 Return pie to the oven.

-Let’s almost fully bake the pie before we add the praline topping.
+To start, let’s almost fully bake the pie before we add the praline topping.
 Why?
 First, the topping would burn if it’s in the oven that long and second, we could risk under-baking the filling if it’s hiding under the topping the whole time.

 Pumpkin Pie Praline Topping Ingredients